History Uncovered: The Mystery of Ida Richardson of Rancho Guajome

 The Richfield, Utah newspaper reported that Edward Steiner had suddenly died, but skirted the issue of a suicide nor did it mention his other identity as Edward LaMon.

-Adding to the mystery, the names of the children the newspaper provided were Edna and Blanchette.
+The Stockton newspaper reported that Edward left a wife and two daughters behind, but if this was referring to Bethel, they had just one known child together, Duane born in 1927, (Bethel had no other children).
+And the names of the children the newspaper provided were Edna and Blanchette.
 (Blanchette was the maiden name of his adopted mother.)
 However, there are no known children by this name and one can only surmise as to the discrepancy.
 Was it simply an error by the reporter?
 Was there yet another woman who bore two additional daughters?

 There was no mention of his former wives: Rosalie, Sadie and Elsa.
 No mention of daughters, Duane, Mildred, Melody, Barbara and Valna.